Ibaraki-dōji: Echigo theory

 There is a theory that, just like Shuten-dōji, Ibaraki-dōji was also born at Echigo.
 Born at the Sunagodzuka in Ganbara (now Niigata, Tsubame, Sunagodzuka), Ibaraki-dōji was a page at the Kokojou-ji, but since Ibaraki-dōji was born in Karuizawa in the mountain recesses of the Koshi District (now Niigata, Nagaoka, Karuizawa), Ibaraki-dōji was given to the Yahiko-jinja.
 That place is where Ibaraki-dōji and Shuten-dōji engaged in sumo, and there is a small shrine enshrining Ibaraki-dōji.
 In that same area, family name "Ibaraki" is common, and there is a legend that those of the Ibaraki family have a customary practice of not wrapping beans on last day of winter on the traditional Japanese calendar, and that a delinquent will come of the family if they make a gable on their roofs, which is why they do not make them.

 As a beautiful boy, he received a mountain load of love letters from girls who knew him just like Shuten-dōji.
-As a beautiful boy, he wooed many females.
+Also, he wooed many females.
 His mother, anxious about his future, sent him to Yahiko-jinja.
 However, when, one time, he left the Yahiko-jinja to return to his home, his mother found a "love letter smeared with blood" hidden in his luggage.
 Upon licking that blood once with his finger, his appearance at once turned into that of an oni; and following the beam, broke the gable, and fled.
 At that time, Shuten-dōji heard about a girl who died from pessimism from not receiving a reply to her love letter, and upon opening a tsuzura within the letter, a strange smoke started rising, that he lost his consciousness, and before he knew it, became an oni, and thus fled the shrine and went about to reach the extremes of evil.

 Ibaraki-dōji, finding sympathy for each other with Shuten-dōji, became his underling, and attacked the surrounding villages together, but when his mother heard that rumor, she stood in front of Ibaraki-dōji wearing his clothes he had as a newborn.
-Perhaps as a result of suddenly recovering his memories of his childhood, he promised not to tread that land again, went to Dogakushi, Shinano and other places, and aimed for the capital.
+Perhaps as a result of suddenly recovering his memories of his childhood, he promised not to tread that land again, went to Togakushi, Shinano and other places, and aimed for the capital.